enegalan/grouped-tabs-vscode/README.md

-# grouped-windows-vscode README
+# grouped-tabs-vscode README

-This is the README for your extension "grouped-windows-vscode".
+This is the README for your extension "grouped-tabs-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features